facebookresearch/nevergrad/README.md

 Check out our [**documentation**](https://facebookresearch.github.io/nevergrad/)!
 It's still a work in progress, don't hesitate to submit issues and/or PR to update it and make it clearer!

-## Windows installation

-For windows installation, please refer to [the windows documention](docs/windows.md)

 ## Citing